 There is no Network Time Protocol available so you will need some method to keep accurate time if you are going to use a schedule.

 You will need either a dedicated computer on the standalone network to make changes to your FPP and/or controller settings or a computer that you can change connections from your home network to your standalone network.
+You will need to manually configure the Ethernet IP address on your computer to be in the subnet range you want to use.

 If you have only one controller, then connect FPP directly to the controller with an Ethernet cable connected to the appropriate ports.